dermrvn-code/dermrvn-code/README.md

 <h2><img src="https://media.giphy.com/media/lq3imhZ7qSz8xAFBv4/giphy.gif" height="20">About Me</h2>

 <p>
   Hey I'm Marvin, 18 yo from Germany.
 Im an aspiring programmer.
-I'm going to study computer science soon, but till then I code my own things.
+I'm studying computer science at the HSHL in Hamm.
+But I still code my own things.
 And I'm a filmmaker.
 But that's not for GitHub.
 </p>

 <ul style="padding: 0;">